rootcause-rs/rootcause/README.md

 Each layer adds context and debugging information, building a trail from the high-level operation down to the root cause.

+## Core Concepts

+At a high level, rootcause helps you build a tree of error reports.
+Each node in the tree represents a step in the error's history - you start with a root error, then add context and attachments as it propagates up through your code.

+Most error reports are linear chains (just like anyhow), but the tree structure lets you collect multiple related errors when needed.

 ## Project Goals

 - **Ergonomic**: The `?` operator should work with most error types, even ones not designed for this library
-- **Fast happy path**: `Report` has a pointer-sized representation, keeping `Result<T, Report>` small and fast
-- **Typable**: Users should be able to (optionally) specify the type of the context in the root node
+- **Multi-failure tracking**: When operations fail multiple times (retry attempts, batch processing, parallel execution), all failures should be captured and preserved in a single report
 - **Inspectable**: The objects in a Report should not be glorified strings.
 Inspecting and interacting with them should be easy
+- **Optionally typed**: Users should be able to (optionally) specify the type of the context in the root node
+- **Beautiful**: The default formatting should look pleasant—and if it doesn't match your style, the hook system lets you customize it
 - **Cloneable**: It should be possible to clone a `Report` when you need to
-- **Mergeable**: It should be possible to merge multiple `Report`s into a single one
+- **Self-documenting**: Reports should automatically capture information (like backtraces and locations) that might be useful in debugging
 - **Customizable**: It should be possible to customize what data gets collected, or how reports are formatted
-- **Rich**: Reports should automatically capture information (like backtraces) that might be useful in debugging
-- **Beautiful**: The default formatting should look pleasant—and if it doesn't match your style, the hook system lets you customize it
+- **Lightweight**: `Report` has a pointer-sized representation, keeping `Result<T, Report>` small and fast

 ## Why rootcause?

-The Project Goals above—Inspectable, Mergeable, Beautiful, Rich—manifest in these capabilities:

 ### Collecting Multiple Errors

-When operations fail multiple times (retries, batch processing, parallel tasks), rootcause lets you gather all the failures into a single tree structure with readable output:
+When operations fail multiple times (retries, batch processing, parallel tasks), rootcause lets you gather all the failures into a single tree structure with readable output (from [`examples/retry_with_collection.rs`](examples/retry_with_collection.rs)):

 ```rust
 use rootcause::{prelude::*, report_collection::ReportCollection};